-- The ongoing difficulties in the national and local economy; - Aging and poorly maintained water, roads and electricity infrastructure; - The need to reprioritise projects and expenditure within the existing resource envelope given the cash flow realities and declining cash position of the municipality;
+- The ongoing difficulties in the national and local economy; - Aging and poorly maintained water, roads and electricity infrastructure; - The need to reprioritise projects and expenditure within the existing resource envelope given the cash flow realities and declining cash position of the municipality; - The increased cost of bulk water and electricity (due to tariff increases from Sedibeng Water and Eskom), which is placing upward pressure on service tariffs to residents.
+Continuous high tariff increases are not sustainable - as there will be point where services will no-longer be affordable;

-- The increased cost of bulk water and electricity (due to tariff increases from Sedibeng Water and Eskom), which is placing upward pressure on service tariffs to residents.
-Continuous high tariff increases are not sustainable as there will be point where services will no-longer be affordable; - Wage increases for municipal staff that continue to exceed consumer inflation, as well as the need to fill critical vacancies; - Affordability of capital projects original allocations had to be reduced and the operational expenditure associated with prior year's capital investments needed to be factored into the budget as part of the 2017/18 MTREF process; and - Availability of affordable capital/borrowing.
+- Wage increases for municipal staff that continue to exceed consumer inflation, as well as the need to fill critical vacancies: - Affordability of capital projects from own funding. - Availability of affordable capital/borrowing.